Incoherent charge transport in an organic polariton condensate: Model

-{\it Model--} Our model of organic molecules consists of two electronic levels, the highest occupied molecular orbital (HOMO) and the lowest unoccupied molecular orbital (LUMO), see Fig.~\ref{fig:dhop}(a)--(b).
-For simplicity, we assume all molecules are identical, and neglect electron spin.
-For such a model, each molecule can take four different electronic states: Two neutral states, with a single electron in the HOMO ($\kdn$) or LUMO ($\kup$) levels, and two charged states, a positive empty molecule ($\ket{0}$), or a negative doubly occupied molecule ($\ket{D}$).
-We consider molecules placed in an optical cavity, described as a single optical mode, which couples to transitions between the $\kdn$ and $\kup$ states, as in the Tavis--Cummings model~\cite{tavis-cummings1,tavis-cummings2}.
+We describe the electronic state of molecules through two electronic levels, the highest occupied molecular orbital (HOMO) and the lowest unoccupied molecular orbital (LUMO), see Fig.~\ref{fig:dhop}.
+For simplicity, we assume identical molecules, and neglect electron spin.
+For such a model, four electronic states exist: Two neutral states, with a single electron in the HOMO ($\kdn$) or LUMO ($\kup$) levels, and two charged states, a positive empty molecule ($\ket{0}$), or a negative doubly occupied molecule ($\ket{D}$).
+The molecules are placed in an optical cavity, described as a single optical mode, which couples to transitions between the $\kdn$ and $\kup$ states, as in the Tavis--Cummings model~\cite{tavis-cummings1,tavis-cummings2}.
 The cavity does not interact with the charged states.

 To model vibrational dressing of the electronic states, we include a single intramolecular vibrational mode.
 For the optically active molecules we thus have the widely-used Holstein--Tavis--Cummings (HTC) model~\cite{Cwik2014,zeb2017}: